Skip to main content

 Co-editor of the peer-reviewed open access journal European Journal of Futures Research, EJFR (Impact 3.7), published by the renowned scientific publisher SpringerOpen (part of SpringerNature): springer.com/40309

-The Institute for Futures Research in Human Sciences is represented on the editorial team by Anna Jank-Humann, who serves as editor-in-chief alongside Eric F. Øverland, president of the World Futures Studies Federation, and Reinhold Popp.
+The Institute for Futures Research in Human Sciences is represented on the editorial team by Anna Jank-Humann, who serves as editor-in-chief alongside Eric F. Øverland, former president of the World Futures Studies Federation, and Reinhold Popp.

 ‘Zukunftswissenschaft/Zukunftsforschung’ (Future Studies/Futurology) series published by LIT-Verlag.